 (aka Hardware as a Service, Notebook as a Service)

 Companies pay a monthly fee to lease the latest hardware, along with ongoing management and support.
 A recurring revenue opportunity for MSPs—or a chance for hardware vendors to disintermediate them?
-HP, for one, offers device aaS as a channel program.
+HP, for one, offers device aaS as a channel program, and Lenovo is also getting in on the action.
 Seems most vendors will.
 See Surface as a service.

 Database as a Service